 All School Open House

-Mark your calendars to visit us at our next open house, date TBD.
+Mark your calendars to visit us at our next open house: Saturday Nov.
+12th 2022.

 Open houses illuminate the Waldorf philosophy, our academic offerings and our dedication to creating a lifelong love of learning.
 During the open house you will have an opportunity to visit the classrooms and view students’ work samples, attend informational workshops and watch a puppet show.
 Children are welcome.
 We are looking forward to meeting you and your family!